Steven2110/DubDubGrub/README.md

 27. Add call and location link in `LocationDetailView` (07.02.2023) ✅
 28. Add profile modal to show user's profile informations, and refactor x dismiss button into reusable view (07.02.2023) ✅
 29. Use MockData to populate `ProfileModalView`, connect to `LocationDetailView`.
 Handle animation (07.02.2023) ✅
+30. Add functionality to update user's check in/check out status on a location (08.02.2023) ✅